TomVdt/Arduino-sound-player/README.md

-# Arduino simple MIDI player
+# Arduino simple frequency player

 Play MIDI files (more like a sequence of frequencies) using only an Arduino and some headphones!